RocketRace/robot-is-you/README.md

 # To Host This Yourself

-Support is not provided for self-hosting.
-You may run the code yourself given that you follow the terms of the license.
+Please follow the terms of the license!

----

 Install the requirements: `pip install -r requirements.txt`.